realXtend/doc/netgames/api_complexity_analysis.rst

 How can a conceptual design of an entity system be really evaluated?
 How can we know how well a platform supports actual networked game development?
 These are not easy questions, but the answers would really help us concretely in game and platform development.
+One presentation of a MMOG middleware proposes four essential "ease of"
+requirements: ease of development, deployment, maintenance and change.
+However in the evaluation they note the difficulty of quantitative measurement of e.g. ease of development or change, and review platform scalability only [middleware]_.
+Here we focus on the difficult ease-of question instead.
 We do not claim to provide final answers to all of it here.
 The area of software and API complexity analysis has however made interesting progress recently [api-complexity-analysis]_ [cmu-api_failures]_.
 By applying a software complexity analysis technique, we investigate one particular aspect of the quality of networked application platforms: the API complexity for a networked game developer.

-We analyze API complexity by borrowing an approach from a previous study in a slightly different field.
+We analyze API complexity by following an approach from a previous study in a slightly different field [api-complexity-analysis]_.
 We conduct a comparative study of two alternative APIs for networked game development by analyzing the complexity of the same game implemented on the two platforms.
 The game is Pong, which is proposed as a minimal hello-world style example of a multiplayer game.

 The article is organized as follows: Next, we provide background information on API complexity research, the selected game case and the